Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 | static const uint8_t gBlue_mW  = 15 * 5; // 15mA @ 5v = 75mW |
 | static const uint8_t gDark_mW  =  1 * 5; //  1mA @ 5v =  5mW |

-This calculatest to about 42 milliamps per LED at max brightness WHITE.
+This calculates to about 42 milliamps per LED at max brightness WHITE.

 With just 8 RGB LEDs the current draw of 336 milliamps (power 1.68 watts) worst case through the Arduino Nano should be OK.
 If it got to be many more than that I would use a separate power source for the LEDs.
 Also, you will find that we set a parameter to limit the total power for each LED in the FastLED library.